Azure/Metrics-Advisor-for-Equipment.github.io/docs/12-API How-to Guide.md

               0.3327946662902832
             ]
           },
-          "variableStates": [ //Summarizes information about the variables being used and the anomaly detection results for each timestamp.
+          "variableStates": [
-            {
+            //Summarizes information about the variables being used and the anomaly detection results for each timestamp {
               "variable": "temperature_delta",
               "filledNARatio": 0,